Call us today: (800) 716-7608

 Packaging and Shipping Costs

 Did you know how well your packaged items could affect freight shipping costs?
 Factors that determine freight shipping costs are your packages’ dimensions, weight, and distance.
 With LTL shipments, the more space you take up in a truck, the more expensive your shipping will be.
 Be efficient when packaging your pallets.
 Additionally, your packaging can affect your freight class.
 For instance, look at the expense of shipping a sofa.
 An assembled sofa will cost more to ship than a disassembled sofa.
 This increase in shipping costs compensates for the space it will take up in the trailer.
 Because of this, shipping disassembled items can result in a 20-50% savings over shipping assembled items.
-Ask your freight agent for tips on packing your furniture or packaging and crating to reduce your shipping cost.

-Packaging costs refer to the expenses associated with preparing your goods for transport, including the cost of packaging materials such as boxes, crates, pallets, bubble wrap, packing peanuts, and other materials.
+Packaging costs refer to the expenses associated with preparing your goods for transport, including packaging materials such as boxes, crates, pallets, bubble wrap, packing peanuts, and other materials.
 Depending on the nature of the goods being shipped, you may need to invest in specialized packaging materials, such as temperature-controlled containers or hazardous materials containers, which can significantly increase the cost of packaging.

-Shipping costs, on the other hand, refer to the expenses associated with the actual transportation of your goods from one location to another.
-This includes the cost of the carrier, fuel surcharges, accessorial charges, and other fees associated with the movement of the shipment.
+Shipping costs refer to transporting your goods from one location to another.
+This includes the cost of the Carrier, fuel surcharges, accessorial charges, and other fees associated with the shipment’s movement.
 The shipping cost is typically determined based on the weight and size of the shipment, the mode of transportation, the distance traveled, and other factors that may impact the cost of the shipment.

 Accessorial Costs: An accessorial charge is a fee added to a shipper’s freight invoice for services the motor freight carrier performed beyond the standard pickup and delivery.
 The additional charges cover a wide variety of services outside the line haul charge and fuel surcharge connected with the transportation of goods.
 Below are some accessorial freight costs.